kubernetes/website/content/en/docs/reference/kubectl/overview.md

 # Delete all the pods and services that have the label name=<label-name>.
 kubectl delete pods,services -l name=<label-name>

-# Delete all the pods and services that have the label name=<label-name>, including uninitialized ones.
+# Delete all the pods and services that have the label name=<label-name>.
-kubectl delete pods,services -l name=<label-name> --include-uninitialized
+kubectl delete pods,services -l name=<label-name>

 # Delete all pods, including uninitialized ones.
 kubectl delete pods --all